Skip to Main Content

-Our institution in the lower Rio Grande Valley of Texas sits on the ancestral land of the Karankawa, Tāp Pīlam Coahuiltecan, Ndé Kónitsąąíí Gokíyaa (Lipan Apache), Carrizo/Comecrudo, and Rayados/Borrados.
+Our institution in the lower Rio Grande Valley of Texas sits on the ancestral land of the Karankawa, Tāp Pīlam Coahuiltecan, Ndé Kónitsąąíí Gokíyaa (Lipan Apache), Esto'k Gna (Carrizo/Comecrudo Nation of Texas), and Rayados/Borrados.
 We acknowledge and pay respect to their Elders and their past, present, and future peoples, cultures, languages, and communities.

 This research guide aims to help students interested in researching the Ndé Kónitsąąíí Gokíyaa (Lipan Apache) peoples of South Texas.
 The guide links to resources held by UTRGV Special Collections and Archives in our physical and digital repositories.
 Primary sources on the Lipan Apache available at our institution are limited.
 However, research materials can be found among external and secondary sources, especially publications and noted Lipan Apache websites.

-We strongly recommend visiting the official Lipan Apache website linked below and checking out the Native Land is an app to help map indigenous territories, treaties, and languages.
+We strongly recommend visiting the official Lipan Apache website linked below and checking out the Native Land App to help map indigenous territories, treaties, and languages.

 Social and Economic Development Strategies Grant - Lipan Apache Band of Texas (LOS), 2001, Container: 146, Box: 112, Folder: 39.
 Rubén Hinojosa Congressional Papers, ELIBR-0146.
 University of Texas Rio Grande Valley Special Collections and Archives, Edinburg Campus.